tankh99/tp/docs/DeveloperGuide.md

 1. `DeleteAppointmentCommand`
     1. Defines delete appointment command key word and other error messages.
 2. `DeleteAppointmentCommand#execute()`
-    1. Finds the specified appointment to delete.
+    1. Find the specified appointment to delete.
 Throws a `CommandException` if appointment is not found.
-    3. If there is no error, the specified appointment is deleted from CogniCare and a success message is displayed.
+    2. If there is no error, the specified appointment is deleted from CogniCare and a success message is displayed.
 3. `DeleteAppointmentCommandParser#parse()`
     1. Parses the delete appointment command, ensuring that the provided appointment index is valid.
        A `ParseException` is thrown if there are no parameters specified or the appointment index provided is not positive.
-    3. Returns a new `DeleteAppointmentCommand`
+    2. Returns a new `DeleteAppointmentCommand`

 **Rational for implementation**
 1. Users need to be able to delete individual appointments in the event that appointment an appointment is cancelled.